 1. Types of Natural Disasters

-Educators should be prepared to teach students about different types of weather disasters, especially the events that take place most frequently where they live.
+Educators should be prepared to teach students about different types of natural disasters including those related to the weather and especially the events that take place most frequently where they live.
 In teaching the different types, it is important for educators to focus on: